 As a child enters our school, and at the beginning of each school year, we ask that they and their family enter into an agreement with us in which we each promise to work together in the best interest of our children's education.
-The agreement is signed and retained at the school.
+The agreement is signed and retained at the school and includes permissions such as internet use and acceptable use policies.